canonical/microk8s/docs/working.md

         - containerPort: 80
 ```

 We use reference the image with `image: mynginx:latest`.
-Kubernetes believes there is an image in docker-hub for which the image is already cached.
+Kubernetes believes there is an image in docker.io (dockerhub registry) for which the image is already cached.

-## ... public registry
+## Working with public registries

 Right after building our image with `docker build . -t mynginx:latest` we can push it to one of the mainstream public registries.
-You will need to create an account at so as to register a username.
-Here after creating an account at https://hub.docker.com/  we login as `kjackal`.
+You will need to create an account and register a username.
+For this example we create an account with https://hub.docker.com/  and we login as `kjackal`.

 ```
 > docker login